 The treatment can take a long time and it is vital to continually remove crusty flakes to ensure that the treatments can get right down into the deeper layers of the skin.
 Ringworm can become resistant over time and so I alternate between a number of different treatments.

 Eventually, the fur and spines will regrow.
 I find that they often grow back even thicker than before, leaving a very beautiful hedgehog!
-You can read Octavia’s story, a hedgehog who recovered from ringworm and mange, here.
+You can read Octavia’s story, a hedgehog who recovered from severe ringworm and mange, here.

 Ringworm in particular can be very debilitating for a hedgehog, especially if they are also suffering from other illnesses.
 I add a vitamin supplement with zinc to their diet to assist with the growth of new fur and spines.

 It is vital to maintain the highest standards of hygiene throughout treatment.
 Ringworm and mange can both spread to humans and between hedgehogs in the rescue.
 Gloves must be worn and washed between hedgehogs.
 All bedding must be washed separately and any chance of cross-contamination between hedgehogs eliminated.
-Hutches used for infected hedgehogs must be thoroughly cleaned out following treatment.
+Hutches and cages used for infected hedgehogs must be thoroughly cleaned out following treatment.

 I am a member of many wild hedgehog rehabilitation forums and I also follow the Vale Wildlife Hospital protocols for treating hedgehogs.
 I don’t put detailed information on my pages about the treatments I use but, if you are a hedgehog rehabilitator and would like to know more or would like any help please contact me.